One must wonder: “Why should I still bother with SMS marketing??“.

 There is no more straightforward way to put it: if your contact hasn’t subscribed to receive an SMS from you, do not reach out to him or her with a text message!

-Furthermore, most countries have strict opt-in regulations in place, meaning one should only ever be receiving your message if it choses to.
+Furthermore, most countries have strict opt-in regulations in place, meaning one should only ever be receiving your message if it chooses to.

 As redundant as that may sound, SMS marketing does start with a great start.
 That is because, in contrast with Email Marketing, SMS campaigns don’t have a title associated with them.